Kentucky Internet Sales Tax

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-As an online document from the Kentucky DOR suggests that Kentucky customers who make “purchases through the Internet . . . may owe use tax in Kentucky.”
-Moreover, as another DOR online document indicates, the Kentucky DOR considers use tax as a “back stop” for sales tax.
-The same document goes on to emphasize that, “As the popularity of web-based and mobile e-commerce continues to increase, the liability of purchasers for payment of the . . .
-Kentucky use tax also increases” and “When a web-based retailer or any out-of-state retailer does not collect the . . .
-Kentucky sales and use tax, the consumer is responsible for” paying it.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+An online document from the Kentucky DOR suggests that Kentucky customers who make “purchases through the Internet . . . may owe use tax in Kentucky.”
+Moreover, another DOR online document indicates that the Kentucky DOR considers use tax as a “back stop” for sales tax.
+Finally, a third DOR online document states as an example of when use tax may be due the purchase of items “through the Internet” where the buyer did not pay the state’s sales tax.